 Fullerton is a tiny city located in the state of North Dakota.
 With a population of 57 people and just one neighborhood, Fullerton is the 127th largest community in North Dakota.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fullerton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Fullerton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fullerton is a city of managers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Fullerton who work in management occupations (34.29%), sales jobs (14.29%), and office and administrative support (8.57%).

 Because of many things, Fullerton is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Fullerton really has some of the features that families look for when choosing a good community to raise children.
 Is Fullerton perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.